Debitize Review: Earn Credit Card Rewards Without the Debt

 Debitize has recently rolled out a feature to help you improve your credit by keeping your overall credit card utilization low.
 It’s no secret that credit card usage is probably one of the best ways to build and maintain your credit score.

 One of the most important factors that credit bureaus look at is your credit utilization (i.e. how much of your credit limit you use each month).
-Ideally, you want to keep your credit utilization at or below 30% of your limit.
+Ideally, you want to keep your credit utilization at or below 30 percent of your limit.
 So if you have a limit of $10,000, you probably don’t want to spend more than $3,000 on your card.

 If you have trouble keeping up with your utilization or just really want to focus on increasing your credit score, Debitize has a premium paid feature called the Credit Optimizer that helps you keep your credit card balance low.